 Integrations for the SMB and the Enterprise

 “I was pleased by how elegant and simple, yet powerful the Backblaze B2 developers interface (API) is.…The biggest open issue remaining—and a quite happy problem indeed—is to figure out new and exciting ways to leverage that power for cool new features in the future for NeoFinder on both Mac and iOS platforms.”
 Norbert M. Doerner, developer of NeoFinder.

-Synology NAS – Sync and Save
+Synology NAS: Sync and Save

-Synology Network Attached Storage (NAS) users will be able to use the Cloud Sync feature on their Synology NAS system to sync folders on their Synology NAS device with Backblaze B2 Cloud Storage.
+Synology network attached storage (NAS) users will be able to use the Cloud Sync feature on their Synology NAS system to sync folders on their Synology NAS device with Backblaze B2 Cloud Storage.
 Once they’ve installed the 2.1.0 Cloud Sync package to their system, they can select Backblaze B2 as their cloud destination and begin saving up to 75% in storage costs versus other providers.
 Here a quick video on how easy it is to set this up:

-Cloudberry – Windows Server Backup to Backblaze B2
+CloudBerry: Windows Server Backup to Backblaze B2

-An early adopter of this solution was Girl Scouts San Diego who replaced their daily incremental LTO tape backups with a combination of CloudBerry and B2.
-Previously, LTO tapes were left onsite until the weekly pickup, now their data is off-site within minutes.
+An early adopter of this solution was Girl Scouts San Diego, who replaced their daily incremental LTO tape backups with a combination of CloudBerry and B2.
+Previously, LTO tapes were left on-site until the weekly pickup, now their data is off-site within minutes.
 In addition, the files within the incremental snapshots can be easily accessed and quickly restored as needed.

 For small and medium-sized businesses, CloudBerry can be a one-stop solution for data backup.
 By choosing Backblaze B2 Cloud Storage as the destination for Windows Servers, customers can store more data for the same amount of money with no compromise in speed or reliability.
-For example, B2 charges $0.005/GB/month and Microsoft Azure charges $0.022/GB/month for data storage.
-That’s means you can store over 4 times the data with B2 for the same the cost as using Microsoft Azure.
-Start here to learn more about the CloudBerry/ B2 integration.
+For example, Backblaze B2 charges $0.005/GB/month and Microsoft Azure charges $0.022/GB/month for data storage.
+That’s means you can store over four times the data with B2 Cloud Storage for the same the cost as using Microsoft Azure.
+Start here to learn more about the CloudBerry/Backblaze B2 integration.

 Cubix, from the Ortana Media Group, is a highly configurable, scalable, and very cost effective software platform providing an efficient means of controlling and monitoring media workflow.
 This includes post production, broadcast and play-out, archiving, and more.
 Backblaze B2 is integrated in Cubix as a storage destination for a customer’s digital assets.
 Cubix defines storage rules and can automatically route the assets to the appropriate storage media/location.
-B2 is most appropriate for the archival of media data and provides significant cost savings over both on-premise and off-premise LTO tape set-ups.
+Backblaze B2 is most appropriate for the archival of media data and provides significant cost savings over both on-premise and off-premise LTO tape set-ups.

-“B2 is a real game changer for our industry.
-We are pleased to be the first Media Asset Management system to integrate and deploy B2.”
+“Backblaze B2 is a real game changer for our industry.
+We are pleased to be the first media asset management system to integrate and deploy Backblaze B2.”

 James Gibson, Founder and CEO, Ortana Media Group.

 OpenIO is designed for organizations that need scalable, easy to use, and cost-effective data and object storage.
-OpenIO and B2 integrate smartly for organizations that manage terabytes or petabytes of data and wish to significantly reduce their data storage costs by intelligently managing the location of where their data is stored.
+OpenIO and Backblaze B2 integrate smartly for organizations that manage terabytes or petabytes of data and wish to significantly reduce their data storage costs by intelligently managing the location of where their data is stored.
 Many organizations archive large amounts of data using LTO tape systems that are costly, slow, and are known to be unreliable.
-Enabling Backblaze B2 as a destination within OpenIO for archived data, provides off-site storage that is easily accessible, fast to retrieve, and overall less expensive than LTO tape systems.
-Here’s an overview of how OpenIO and B2 work together.
+Enabling Backblaze B2 as a destination within OpenIO for archived data provides off-site storage that is easily accessible, fast to retrieve, and overall less expensive than LTO tape systems.
+Here’s an overview of how OpenIO and B2 Cloud Storage work together.

-The integration of OpenIO and B2 allows customers to easily set up and manage their own hybrid cloud for data storage.
+The integration of OpenIO and B2 Cloud Storage allows customers to easily set up and manage their own hybrid cloud for data storage.
 To start, OpenIO manages new data as it is stored locally on private cloud storage devices, where it stays until it meets the transfer and routing criteria being managed by OpenIO.
-Data which is designated for archive or warm storage can be automatically routed and stored in the B2 cloud.
-There it can still be easily and quickly accessed as needed, even though it is stored off-site, at a significant savings in storage costs.
+Data which is designated for archive or warm storage can be automatically routed and stored in the Backblaze B2 cloud.
+There, it can still be easily and quickly accessed as needed, even though it is stored off-site, at a significant savings in storage costs.
 Start here to learn more about the OpenIO / Backblaze B2 integration.

-New B2 features and functionality
+New Backblaze B2 Features and Functionality

-- A Service Level Agreement (SLA) for 99.9% uptime each month.
+- A service-level agreement (SLA) for 99.9% uptime each month.